waln0/i-like-trains-noah-nathan/README.md

 The agent can also call the method `self.network.send_drop_wagon_request()` to send a request to the server to drop a wagon.
 The train will then get a 0.25sec *1.5 speed boost and will enter a 10sec boost cooldown during which the train will not be able to drop wagons.
 Calling this method will drop one wagon from the train (costing 1 point from the train's score).
 This method is not supposed to be called to deliver the passengers to the delivery zone as the delivery is automatic.

+## Evaluation

+On the evaluation day, you will have to send us only one agent.py file per team.
+You should enter all the scipers of the team members in the SCIPERS constant of the file so we can identify your team.
+DO NOT forget to fill it, otherwise the file will not be graded.

 ## Implementation Tips